hearthbow/pastel_dye/README.md

 # pastel_dye
-New variation of pastel dyes for Minetest/Luanti.
+Variation of pastel dyes for Minetest/Luanti.
 Original textures from dye mod.
-Can be used to create pastel baked clay variations (other mod).
+Used to create pastel baked clay variations (pastel_bakedclay mod).